-E. HUMAN SERVICES
+C. HUMAN SERVICES:

-DCFS, in conjunction with support agencies will provide assistance to victims of emergencies and disasters including, but not limited to, the provision of recovery counseling, case management, mental health services, disaster food stamps and assistance with identification of other support for persons with special needs.
+DCFS and LDH, in conjunction with support agencies will provide assistance to victims of emergencies and disasters including, but not limited to, the provision of recovery counseling, case management, mental health services, food assistance programs such as Disaster Supplemental Nutritional Assistance Program (DSNAP) and assistance with identification of other support for persons with special needs.